defrex/django-javascript/README.md

 # django-javascript

 This simple Django app is for managing JavaScript in a Django project.
-It provides a way to specify dependancies in JavaScript files, to include your JavaScript in a template ordered according to the dependancies, to compile your JavaScript using Google's [Closure Compiler](http://code.google.com/closure/compiler/), and to include that compiled JavaScript with a GET argument version for cache-busting.
+It provides a way to specify dependencies in JavaScript files, to include your JavaScript in a template ordered according to the dependencies, to compile your JavaScript using Google's [Closure Compiler](http://code.google.com/closure/compiler/), and to include that compiled JavaScript with a GET argument version for cache-busting.

-## JavaScript dependancies
+## JavaScript dependencies

-Generally when a site deals with a large amount of js there becomes a sacred set of `<script>` tags at the top of the base template that should not be fucked with for feat of un-ordering a somewhat fragile set of only semi-understood dependancies.
+Generally when a site deals with a large amount of js there becomes a sacred set of `<script>` tags at the top of the base template that should not be fucked with for feat of un-ordering a somewhat fragile set of only semi-understood dependencies.

 Including this line at the top of each js file should help that:

     //depends: main.js, utils.js, jquery.js

-This comment should be the first line in the file, and can contain one or more dependancy.
+This comment should be the first line in the file, and can contain one or more dependency.

 ## Including JavaScript in a template